ibi-group/otp-middleware/docs/trip-monitoring.md

 ## Trip Notifications

-Trip notifications are of the following types.
+Trip notifications are of the following types:
-Multiple notifications from a single run of `CheckMonitoredTrip` are generally combined into a single notification message.

 | Notification Type | Description |
 | --- | --- |